simulationcoder/nurral/README.md

 Nurral is a Python package designed for researchers to extract financial data from various sources.

-The package is evolving and currently the primary focus is on integration with Google Sheets and support for FX rate providers like the Bank of Canada (BoC).
+The package is evolving and currently, the primary focus is on integration with Google Sheets and support for FX rate providers like the Bank of Canada (BoC).
 This package allows users to filter data by date range, currency pairs, and specific row counts, making it ideal for finance and economic applications that require timely and accurate FX rate data.

 With the core `Currency` class, users can seamlessly extract, filter, and process FX data for advanced analysis and integration into broader data pipelines.
 Nurral also includes robust error handling, logging capabilities, and flexibility to expand to additional data sources and providers in the future.